mitochevole/DigitsRecognitionCudaNN/README.md

 The core of the code is the `NeuralNetwork` class, which is built on top of the `d_matrix` class.
 Most of the computation takes place on GPU, exploiting parallelization of matrix operations, the auxiliary `matrix`class is used as a CPU buffer to display, save and load data from and to the GPU.

 The `NeuralNetwork` class is initialised by specifying the number of layers and the number of nodes for each layer.
 This will generate the weights and biases matrices.
 The class is equipped with the random initialisation function and feedforward, backpropagation and gradient descent algorithms that do not depend on the specific problem.
-This means that in the future I could work on a more general version of the code that can work as a more generic classifier.
-However for the moment, loading of the data-set and testing only works with MNIST 28x28 pixels images.
+This means that in the future I could work on a more general version of the code that can behave as a more generic classifier.
+However, for the time being, loading of the data-set and testing only works with MNIST 28x28 pixels images.